Updated for the 2026 Immigration Rules

 6 Precision Tools

-Eligibility, dates, absences, continuous residence and qualifying period — all in one place.
+Eligibility, dates, absences, continuous residence and qualifying period

-Appendix Settlement, FM, Continuous Residence, Global Talent and paragraph 276B — June 2026.
+Appendix Settlement, FM, Continuous Residence, Global Talent and paragraph 276B

 Instant Results

-How the ILR Calculator UK Works
+How the ILR Calculator UK Processes Your Eligibility

 Check your Indefinite Leave to Remain eligibility in three simple steps.